Skip to content

 UN, GR Limited Enrollment.

-This course will allow students to develop an appreciation of the emerging geographies of digital infrastrucures in both their material manifestations and their associated environmental impacts.
+This course will allow students to develop an appreciation of the emerging geographies of digital infrastructures in both their material manifestations and their associated environmental impacts.
 It will provide students with an in-depth understanding of the various tensions that bind the promises of a digital future and a ‘sustainable’ digital transition.
 Bringing together scholars from critical data studies and critical infrastructure studies, law, political geography, and science and technology studies, the course will engage with some of the most pressing questions currently facing policy makers, corporate leaders as well as citizens.

 Where You'll Live and Study